cryptopunksnotdead/cryptopunksnotdead.github.io/universe/README.md

 [**0xmunger**](https://github.com/0xmunger) has put together a (python) script that queries  (ethereum) blockchain services to find out how many of the 10,000
-Matt & John's® Punks are lost forever - by checking punks that have been in wallets without any activity for years.
+Matt & John's® Punks are lost forever - by checking punk tokens that have been in wallets without any activity for years.
 See [**0xmunger/lost-punks »**](https://github.com/0xmunger/lost-punks)

 > Roughly 192, or 2% of CryptoPunks are lost.
 "Lost" is defined as a wallet